WilliamJohnsonJr/udacity-full-stack-fyyur/README.md

  * **Flask-Migrate** for creating and running schema migrations You can download and install the dependencies mentioned above using `pip` as:
 ```
+// DON'T DO THIS - install using requirements.txt
 pip install virtualenv
 pip install SQLAlchemy
 pip install postgres